 In a standard contact centre environment, managers provide regular in-house training to optimise the performance of employees.
-If you’re working with a remote workforce, you can still deliver fantastic training programs, the only difference is that you need to take an online approach.
+If you’re working remotely, you can still deliver fantastic training programs, the only difference is that you need to take an online approach.

 When you don't have face-to-face interactions with your agents each day, how do you make sure that you're running your organisation as effectively as possible?
 Click To Tweet